Lake Havasu City is a beautiful lake town in central Arizona along the California border. It attracts visitors year round.

 We enjoyed the lake views and mild winter weather during our walk around Grand Island.

-The bonus of our walk was spotting a few of the Lake Havasu lighthouses.
+The bonus of our walk was our first spotting a Lake Havasu lighthouse.

 There are many reasons why people love lighthouses but I believe I simply love them because they remind me of home.